 Bill for asthma care exceeds £1bn

-Asthma costs the UK health service at least £1.1 billion each year, researchers have estimated.
+Asthma care costs UK at least £1.1bn each year, study shows.

 The findings are the result of the most comprehensive study of the state of asthma in UK to date.